osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 ]
 ```

-SDS also supports summary requests for nullable SdsTypes.
-It means an SdsType has at least a nullable SdsTypeProperty.
+SDS also supports summary requests for nullable `SdsType`s.
+It means an `SdsType` has at least a nullable `SdsTypeProperty`.

 #### Example